This story was originally published and last updated .

 Head to microG's download site and see if your phone is among those supported (search Google for "[your phone] code name" to make sense of the items on the site).
 For installation instructions, go to LineageOS' wiki and search for your handset.

 Using this path, you won't need to install microG separately; it comes with the ROM.
 You'll also find F-Droid pre-installed, the marketplace for all kinds of free and open source (FOSS) Android apps.
-Other than that, LineageOS is left untouched and includes the all thoughtful Android enhancements the ROM is known and loved for.
+Other than that, LineageOS is left untouched and includes all the thoughtful Android enhancements the ROM is known and loved for.

 Set up microG

 Look for the microG app on your phone and open it.
 Up top, there's a Setup section with a Self-Check.
-Tap it, and you'll see a checklist of necessary features.
+Tap it, and you'll see a checklist of features.
 Most of the boxes should be ticked already, but you'll need to get the remaining ones working so you can fully enjoy your phone.

 You can simply check the box on each setting to make location-based applications work.

 After that, all the boxes in the self-check section should be ticked, and you should be all set to use your phone.
 However, some apps might require one piece of Google software that microG can't emulate: Google's Firebase Cloud Messaging, the company's push notification service.
 To use it, you'll also have to enable Google's device registration.
 That's the one part of Google you'll have to allow in on your Google-free ROM.
-The good news is that many apps don't need the service at all (e.g., Signal and Telegram), so you might not have to activate it in the end.
+The good news is that many apps don't need the service at all (e.g., Signal and Telegram), so you might find yourself not having to activate it in the end.

 At least you can manually adjust the GCM settings in microG through the overflow menu on the top right.